Dramloc/express-mongoose-template/README.md

 Application configuration is provided by environment variables and accessed in code with `process.env.VARIABLE_NAME`.

 In order to share configurations, you can add a `.env` file at the root of the project.
-You can copy `.env.development` and rename it to `.env` for a default configuration.
+You can copy `.env.example` and rename it to `.env` for a default configuration.

 The configuration variables usage are detailed in the following table: